nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ![image](https://user-images.githubusercontent.com/77761339/140724500-ea056343-86d5-4a9c-ba82-db8de51dd595.png)

 6. If you are a first time user, the first command you want to key in is the [help](#view-all-possible-commands-help) command.
-It will guide you to the possible commands you can enter into Stonks XD.
+It will guide you to the possible commands you can enter into `Stonks XD`.
 (Tip!
 Refer to the [Features](#features) below for details of each command.)

 ---